Cynthiaaa/Smoothies_App/README.md

 - how to install Vue JS using the CLI;
 - how to create an application with Vue JS from scratch;
 - how to apply the CRUD concept to an application;
-- how to use Firebase database and Firestore.
+- how to use Firebase database.
+- how to deploy an app with Firestore.